Anonymous961/CandyShare/README.md

 # CandyShare

-A simple file-sharing platform that lets you upload files and generate secure temporary links for sharing.
-Perfect for quickly sharing files without the need for accounts or complex setup.
+A modern file-sharing platform that lets you upload files and generate secure temporary links for sharing.
+Perfect for quickly sharing files with advanced features and multiple tier options.

 ## What it does

 CandyShare allows you to:

-- **Upload files** of any type and size
+- **Upload files** with drag-and-drop interface
 - **Generate secure links** that expire automatically
-- **Share files instantly** with anyone via a simple URL
+- **Share files instantly** with anyone via a simple URL or QR code
 - **Protect sensitive files** with optional password protection
-- **Track downloads** and access patterns
+- **Track downloads** and access patterns with detailed analytics
-- **No registration required** - start sharing immediately
+- **Choose your tier** - Anonymous, Free, or Pro sharing options
+- **Manage files** with a comprehensive dashboard

 ## Use Cases